 Angie Holt started working at St. Matthew’s on Wednesdays and Thursdays as a part-time Office Administrator in January, 2017.
 Angie was born in the Philippines, migrated to Guam as a teenager with her family and finally moved to San Francisco in 1975.
-After a few years of part-time work and going to school, she worked full time at AT&T and attended Golden Gate University at night where she obtained her Bachelors Degree in Accounting.
-At AT&T, she worked in the Building Operations Department, Residential Sales, Language Center, and lastly at Network Services.
+She attended Golden Gate University at night where she obtained her Bachelors Degree in Accounting while working fulltime in AT&T where she worked in the Building Operations Department, Residential Sales, Language Center, and lastly at Network Services.
 With a long commute from South San Francisco to San Ramon and after 32 years working at AT&T, she took the early retirement in 2012 and thereafter started working at West Portal Lutheran Church as a part-time secretary.
-She is married to Dan Holt, who is a teacher at West Portal Lutheran School.

 Angie enjoys taking cruises to Europe, fishing, hiking, and cooking.
 When possible, she and her husband enjoy spending time at their cabin in Graeagle near the Feather River.